 Sponsors are precisely these more senior champions who believe in your potential and vouch for you when you’re not in the room.
 Mentors, on the other hand, are confidantes; they listen, offer advice and support you.
 It’s often suggested sponsors provide opportunities and mentors provide perspective.
-Put another way, mentors help you skill up and sponsors help you move up.
+Put another way, mentors help you skill up; sponsors help you move up.

 She adds, ‘Sponsors deliver: They make you visible to leaders within the company – and to top people outside as well.
 They connect you to career opportunities and provide air cover when you encounter trouble.
-When it comes to opening doors, they don’t stop with one promotion.
-They’ll see you to the threshold of power.”
+When it comes to opening doors, they don’t stop with one promotion: They’ll see you to the threshold of power.’

-That kind of long-term patronage is a tantalising prospect in any competitive environment, one reason why it’s prudent to remember that sponsors are allies, not friends.
-As Hewlett says, “Efficacy trumps affinity.”
+That kind of long-term patronage is a tantalising prospect in any competitive environment: one reason why it’s prudent to remember that sponsors are allies, not friends.
+As Hewlett says, ‘Efficacy trumps affinity.’
 You’re not looking for someone warm and nurturing.
 You want someone with clout, so aim high.
-People in powerful positions make the most effective sponsors so be selective about your sponsors and thoughtful when seeking opportunities to connect with the ‘right’ people.
+People in powerful positions make the most effective sponsors, so be selective about your sponsors and thoughtful when seeking opportunities to connect with the ‘right’ people.

 The big question everyone struggles with is how to attract sponsors.
 The first task is accepting that it takes hard work, energy and initiative.
-One idea is getting involved in – or even starting – a stretch or high profile project within your organisation, giving you visibility across and access to senior leaders.
+One idea is getting involved in – or even starting – a stretch or high-profile project within your organisation, giving you visibility across and access to senior leaders.
 The work must align with your capabilities to best display your talents.
 Such projects allow for more natural interactions, presenting you as a high achiever.
 Avoid scrambling to get in front of senior people, which almost always looks and feels contrived and foolish.

-It’s challenging recruiting someone high-ranking but it’s important.
+It’s challenging recruiting someone high-ranking, but it’s important.
 You want someone with a voice to speak publicly on your behalf; not all senior people can or want to do this.
-Sponsors need to be well respected within your organisation or industry, so that it’s compelling when they put your hat in the ring.
+Sponsors need to be well respected within your organisation or industry so that it’s compelling when they put your hat in the ring.
 You want assertive, active representation from your sponsor when the time is right.

 In other words, cast the net wider.
 An exceptional sponsor is worth their weight in gold.
-It takes time and effort to find them but they’re an investment in your future success, so be patient, keep with it, and the rewards will come.
+It takes time and effort to find them.
+But they’re an investment in your future success, so be patient, keep with it, and the rewards will come.